Bobby Kerr verdict on Stewart Donald and Jack Ross and target for next season

 “Hopefully they have another go at it and do it right this season.”

-With the club still so close to his heart, Kerr was naturally delighted to be among the first eleven players inducted into the Black Cats’ hall of fame.
+With the club still so close to his heart, Kerr – who scored 56 goals in 368 games for the club – was naturally delighted to be among the first eleven players inducted into the Black Cats’ Hall of Fame.

 “I’m very proud,” he admitted.